samuk/Open-Pi/compliance/readme.md

 # CE mark

 -  2014/30/EU 	EMC 	Electromagnetic compatibility - Applies and will have lab test done
--  2011/65/EU 	ROHS 	Restriction of the use of certain hazardous substances - Applies, complies, Materieals statement above
+-  2011/65/EU 	ROHS 	Restriction of the use of certain hazardous substances - Applies, complies, Materials statement above
 -  2014/35/EU 	LVD 	Low voltage - Does not apply
 -  2014/53/EU 	RED 	Radio equipment - Does not apply